curtischong/kaggle-solutions/content/competitions/RSNA 2023 Abdominal Trauma Detection.md

 			- 2types of crops
 ## Takeaways
 - It's hard to build an end-to-end model that predicts the target classes.
-	- so ppl built models to identify organs via image segmentation, then derive the target classes from that
+	- so ppl built models to identify organs via [[image segmentation]] (1st to 3rd did this), then derive the target classes from that
 	- tbh. large models + more data will prob eliminate this intermediate step